JUSTICE SOCIETY OF AMERICA

 Justice League: Doom War

 1941: The Justice League's Flash (Barry Allen) and Green Lantern (John Stewart) arrive from the future in pursuit of a Totality fragment.
-They meet the Justice Society of America (first Rebirth appearance) in their secret New York headquarters: the Atom, Dr. Fate, the Flash, Green Lantern, Hawkman, Hourman, Sandman, Starman and Wildcat.
-Note: The JSA's original HQ was in Gotham City.
+They meet the Justice Society of America (first Rebirth appearance) in their secret headquarters: the Atom, Dr. Fate, the Flash, Green Lantern, Hawkman, Hourman, Sandman, Starman and Wildcat.
+Note: JSA headquarters is said to be in New York City.
+Wildcat's appearance in this story is anachronistic; it predates both his historial debut (1942) and joining the team (1945).

 Justice League vol. 4 #30 (Late Oct.
 2019)